tmtsoftware/csw-python/tests/README.md

     pytest

 in this directory.
-Afterwards, kill the assembly with Ctrl-C and stop the CSW services with:
+Afterwards, kill the assembly and csw-services with Ctrl-C.

-    csw-services.sh stop